oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Notes**

-The ML pipeline implemented in Oppia performs the classification in the browser of a student's machine.
+The ML pipeline implemented in Oppia performs the classification in the browser of a learner's machine.
 The models are trained by a backend server called “Oppia-ML”, and then they are transferred to the frontend where prediction is carried out in the browser in JavaScript.
 Hence, there are several constraints on the model which need to be adhered to:
 1. The model must be small, i.e., it should fit within a few MBs.
 2. Inference must be fast on a machine with nominal specifications (4GB RAM, i3 process, no GPUs).
 3. It must be possible to implement the inference code in JavaScript in the frontend.
 The backend could be anything Python-based (e.g. tensorflow, pytorch), but the inference code has to be implemented in JavaScript.
 4. The model must have reasonably good performance (compared to state-of-the-art benchmarks) on natural language inference datasets (e.g. SNLI or equivalent).

-The student proposal should focus on the following points.
-(Important: While preparing your proposal, please use [this](https://docs.google.com/document/d/1RiOlOKcztnjv69wyhUI-n17lmSN81Y2jKLpnna39bPs/edit?usp=sharing) template instead of the default one for the “Project Details” section of the proposal.)
+The student proposal should focus on the following points. (**Important:** While preparing your proposal, please use [this](https://docs.google.com/document/d/1RiOlOKcztnjv69wyhUI-n17lmSN81Y2jKLpnna39bPs/edit?usp=sharing) template instead of the default one for the “Project Details” section of the proposal.)
 * **Selection of promising techniques**.
 Start by providing a list of at least 3 deep learning / NLP / ML techniques that could potentially be used to address this problem.
 From this list, pick the most promising options and explain why you think they are the most promising; also, explain why the rejected options are not worth pursuing.
 Develop the promising options into initial ideas that (i) can be implemented and tested quickly and (ii) could form baselines for further experiments that you will do during GSoC.
 (These ideas do not need to be complex.)
 * **Baselines**.
 Provide baseline models that you are going to compare against, and specify which metrics you will be using for comparison.
 Student should propose an ambitious baseline, rather than something simple such as “SVM with tf-idf”.
 (It may happen that, at the end of your experiments, your baseline turns out to perform the best; that is OK.)
 * **Datasets**.
 Specify the datasets on which the classifier will be tested.
 One such example is SNLI, but you can use any dataset you wish, as long as you give an explanation on why that particular dataset would be a good choice.
 * Prior experience.
 Provide details of any previous experience you may have with researching such models.

-### Image contributions
+### 1.7.
+Image contributions

 Art and graphics form an integral part of most explorations on Oppia, and are especially important for making lessons learner-friendly and communicating key concepts to learners, especially since good graphics can transcend language barriers.
 However, one major blocker when creating lessons is the lack of an easy way for designers/artists to add images to lessons.
-We would like to enable artists to contribute to lessons as easily as developers can contribute to GitHub repositories.
+We would like to enable artists to contribute art to lessons as easily as developers can contribute code to GitHub repositories.

 **Team**: Contributor Experience team